- Select plants that will thrive in existing soil type, light, and space.

 - Choose drought-tolerant plants that require less water.

-- Add 2 to 3 inches of organic mulch to conserve moisture in soil and protect roots.
+- Add 2 to 3 inches of organic mulch to conserve moisture in the soil and protect roots.

 - Amend soil with compost to increase soil’s water-holding capacity.